fernando-mc/serverless-finch/README.md

 custom:
   client:
     bucketName: unique-s3-bucketname-for-your-website-files
-    distributionFolder: client/dist
+    distributionFolder: client/dist # (Optional) The location of your website.
+This defaults to client/dist
 ```

 * **Warning:** The plugin will overwrite any data you have in the bucket name you set above if it already exists.

-**Third**, Create a `client/dist` folder in the root directory of your Serverless project.
+**Third**, Create a website folder in the root directory of your Serverless project.
 This is where your distribution-ready website should live.
+By default the plugin expects the files to live in a folder called `client/dist`.
+But this is configurable with the `distributionFolder` option (see the example yaml configuration above).

-The plugin simply uploads the entire `client/dist` folder to S3 and configures the bucket to host the website and make it publicly available.
+The plugin uploads the entire distributionFolder to S3 and configures the bucket to host the website and make it publicly available.

 To test the plugin initially you can copy/run the following commands in the root directory of your Serverless project to get a quick sample website for deployment: